Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 Alluxio workers matches the the number of HDFS datanodes, set `alluxio.worker.ufs.instream.cache.max.size=<value of HDFS setting dfs.datanode.handler.count>` under the assumption that the workload is spread evenly over Alluxio workers.

+## Job Service Tuning

+### Job Service Capacity
+Job service limits the total number of currently running jobs to control its resource usage.
+If jobs tend to be created in large batches, consider increasing `alluxio.job.master.job.capacity` to a larger value than the default 100K.

+### Job Service Throughput
+When there are many concurrent jobs running, and a higher throughput is desired, consider increasing `alluxio.job.worker.threadpool.size` configuration.
+This allows each job worker to run with more parallel threads.
+The drawback is it will compete for resources on the worker machines.
+Recommend 2x core count if most jobs are running in off peak hours only and 1/2 to 1x core count if jobs are running in all hours.

 ## Client Tuning